fastapi/fastapi/docs/en/docs/tutorial/body-multiple-params.md

 ```

 !!! note
-    Notice that even though the `item` was declared the same way as before, it is now expected to be inside of the body with a key `item`.
+    Notice that even though the `item` was declared the same way as before, it is now expected to be inside the body with a key `item`.

-**FastAPI** will do the automatic conversion from the request, so that the parameter `item` receives it's specific content and the same for `user`.
+**FastAPI** will do the automatic conversion from the request, so that the parameter `item` receives its specific content and the same for `user`.

 It will perform the validation of the compound data, and will document it like that for the OpenAPI schema and automatic docs.